serverless/blog/posts/2018-01-15-serverless-cors-api-gateway.md

 	}
 ```

-Daniel is the creator of the [`serverless-python-requirements`](https://github.com/UnitedIncome/serverless-python-requirements) package, which you should absolutely be using if you're writing Lambda functions in Python.
+**Note:** Daniel is the creator of the [`serverless-python-requirements`](https://github.com/UnitedIncome/serverless-python-requirements) package, which you should absolutely be using if you're writing Lambda functions in Python.
 Check out our previous [blog post on Python packaging](https://serverless.com/blog/serverless-python-packaging/).

-## CORS with custom authorizers
+# CORS with custom authorizers

-The final area we need to cover is custom authorizers.
 [Custom authorizers](https://serverless.com/framework/docs/providers/aws/events/apigateway/#http-endpoints-with-custom-authorizers) allow you to protect your Lambda endpoints with a function that is responsible for handling authorization.

 If the authorization is successful, it will forward the request onto the Lambda handler.
 If it's unsuccessful, it will reject the request and return to the user.

-The CORS difficulty lies in the second scenario -- if you reject an authorization request, you don't have the ability to specify the CORS headers in your response.
+The CORS difficulty lies in the second scenario—if you reject an authorization request, you don't have the ability to specify the CORS headers in your response.
 This can make it difficult for the client browser to understand the response.

 To handle this, you'll need to add a custom GatewayResponse to your API Gateway.
 You'll add this in the `resources` block of your `serverless.yml`: